lucas-batier/mowing-detection/README.md

 # 3 Vegetation index

 To compute the vegetation index images use the `vegindex.py` script.
-Depending on the number of S2 images it may take a while (1 day for 2 years of images)
+Depending on the number of S2 images it may take a while (1 day for 2 years of images).
+Moreover it takes a lot of memory (openning and writing of multiple bands in the same time), therefore we put many 'memory release' code but with a processor with less than 16GB of RAM it will crash anyway for this resolution (10980 x 10980).

 *EXAMPLE* for tile 31TGK on year 2018 and 2019